 - Women Entrepreneurs of Medellín

 - Blogging In Medellín

 And some of these groups have meetups.
 For example, Medellin Guru hosts the largest expat events in Medellín monthly.
-The May 2019 Medellin Guru meetup at 20Mission Cerveza had over 180 attendees.
-And the July 2019 Medellin Guru meetup at the same location is expected be similar size.
+Our November 2019 Medellín Guru meetup had over 210 attendees.

 Also, many other events in the city are regularly posted to these groups.